Binance Market Update (2022-11-07)

 Binance

-The global cryptocurrency market cap now stands at $1.03T, down by -2.27% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.04T, down by -0.93% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include HFT, PHA, and MDX, up by 686%, 16%, and 9%, respectively.
+Market outperformers include HFT, DEXE, and LPT, up by 588%, 27%, and 14%, respectively.

 Top stories of the day: